cctry/DeepSpeed/docs/_pages/deepspeed4science.md

 [OpenFold](https://github.com/aqlaboratory/openfold) is a community reproduction of DeepMind's AlphaFold2 that makes it possible to train or finetune AlphaFold2 on new datasets.
 Training AlphaFold2 incurs a memory explosion problem because it contains several custom Evoformer attention variants that manifest unusually large activations.
 By leveraging DeepSpeed4Science's DS4Sci_EvoformerAttention kernels, OpenFold team is able to reduce the peak memory requirement by 13x without accuracy loss.
 Detailed information about this application can be found at [our blog](TODO) and [our website](TODO).
 OpenFold team also hosts an [example](TODO) about how to use DS4Sci_EvoformerAttention in the OpenFold repo.

-## 2. DeepSpeed4Science long sequence support
+## 2. DeepSpeed4Science large-scale training framework

-### 2.1 What is long sequence support
+### 2.1 What is DeepSpeed4Science large-scale training framework
-DeepSpeed4Science long sequence support is a set of systematic and algorithmic approaches for enabling very-long sequence during model training.
-Specifically, this long sequence support is released as an update of the [Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed) framework.
+DeepSpeed4Science large-scale training framework is a set of systematic and algorithmic approaches for enabling larger-scale model training, especially when very long sequences is used.
+Specifically, DeepSpeed4Science large-scale training framework is released as an update of the [Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed) framework.
 This update includes a rebase with [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) to leverage NVIDIA's newest technologies, and several DeepSpeed's own optimizations on attention map memory optimization and position embedding partitioning.

-### 2.2 When to use long sequence support
+### 2.2 When to use DeepSpeed4Science large-scale training framework
-DeepSpeed4Science long sequence support shall be used when you have out-of-memory issues when training with long sequence lengths.
+The updated Megatron-DeepSpeed framework can be used for any large-scale model training.
+It is particularly beneficial to use our framework when you have out-of-memory issues when training with long sequence lengths.
 Our results show that our long sequence support enables up to 9x longer sequence lengths than NVIDIA's Megatron-LM.

-Note that DeepSpeed4Science long sequence support mainly aims to extend and improve the Megatron-LM-based long sequence support.
-In parallel of this effort, [DeepSpeed-Ulysses](/tutorials/ds-sequence/) is another DeepSpeed technology aiming to support long sequences by reducing the communication via quantization.
-The two approaches [cannot be used at the same time](https://github.com/microsoft/DeepSpeed/issues/4217).
+In parallel to the Megatron-LM-based long sequence support that we extend and improve, [DeepSpeed-Ulysses](/tutorials/ds-sequence/) is another DeepSpeed technology aiming to support long sequences by reducing the communication via quantization.
+DeepSpeed-Ulysses is also integrated in the updated Megatron-DeepSpeed framework.
+The two long sequence support approaches [cannot be used at the same time](https://github.com/microsoft/DeepSpeed/issues/4217).
 We recommend users to try both of them.

-### 2.3 How to use long sequence support
+### 2.3 How to use DeepSpeed4Science large-scale training framework
-We have a [detailed tutorial](https://github.com/microsoft/Megatron-DeepSpeed/tree/main/examples_deepspeed/deepspeed4science/megatron_long_seq_support) in the Megatron-DeepSpeed repo about how to use DeepSpeed4Science long sequence support, including installation/setup instructions, example scripts, and reference results.
+We have a [detailed tutorial](https://github.com/microsoft/Megatron-DeepSpeed/tree/main/examples_deepspeed/deepspeed4science/megatron_long_seq_support) in the Megatron-DeepSpeed repo about how to use the framework when having long sequences, including installation/setup instructions, example scripts, and reference results.

-### 2.4 DeepSpeed4Science long sequence support scientific application
+### 2.4 DeepSpeed4Science large-scale training framework scientific application

 **2.4.1 DeepSpeed4Science long sequence support enables very-long sequence support for genome-scale foundation models in GenSLMs**